j-hive/jhive-previz/README.md

 ## Quickstart

-This code will take a set of catalogues for a specific DJA field, grab the columns in `columns_to_use`, convert and filter the data as necessary, and then combine all the desired columns into one `.csv` file.
+This code will take a set of catalogues for a specific DJA field, grab the columns in `columns_to_use`, convert and filter the data as necessary, and then combine all the desired columns into one `.csv` data file.
 It will also write a metadata file that contains information about each column such as its display name, input and output units, and so on.

 To run the data processing for a specific field, follow the steps below:
 1. Create a `data` folder in the outer `jhive_previz` directory.
 2. Download the relevant catalogues for that field into the `data` directory.
 You need at least the DJA catalogue for that field.
-3. Provide the path to the `[field]_config.yaml` file from your working directory when running the following command:
+3. Provide the path to the `[field]_config.yaml` file from your working directory when running the following command (ideally, this should be the path from the outer directory of `jhive_previz` to the `config_files/[version]` folder.):
 ```
 poetry run jhive_previz --config-path [config_path]
 ```